mozillach/gh-projects-content-queue/README.md

 ### Planned
  - Auto tweeting tweets from a column in certain spacing (à la buffer)
- - Reminder system for tweets taht are due but not ready
+ - Reminder system for tweets that are due but not ready
  - Reaction squad system to ping people to react to a mention
  - Auto create tweets for events on Mozilla Reps for a given query
  - Tweet pinning management